 Surgery.
 A fistula or graft is placed in the operating room.
 This will take 1 to 2 hours.
 You will be watched after surgery until you are ready to go home (most often in 1-3 hours).
 You must have a ride to and from the hospital.
 You cannot drive after getting medicine for pain.
 You must also have someone who can stay with you during the first night.

 After surgery teaching.
 Before you leave, your nurse will give you a handout about how to take care of your new fistula or graft.
 It is helpful if your driver can be with you when the nurse reviews these instructions.
 You may take your arm out of the sling after you get home.
 Prop it on a couple of pillows to decrease swelling when you are sitting in a chair or in bed.

-Return to the clinic within 3 weeks after your surgery to have your new access checked.
+You will be back to the Access Clinic after your surgery to have your new access checked.